Inventing the bra was possibly the least interesting thing Polly Peabody did in her life.

 Polly Peabody Invents the Bra

-But from the time she was 12 she prepared to make her debut, attending one to three balls every night and sleeping until noon every day.
+But from the age of 12 she prepared to make her debut, attending one to three balls every night and sleeping until noon every day.

 Polly Peabody may have started her bra business because she couldn’t rely on her husband.
 He had little interest in their two children, and when he wasn’t going off to war he liked to get drunk and watch buildings burn.